December 7, 2021

 Share

-The strategic plan that guides development for the next two decades and underpins the very identity of the Town of Orange Park, Florida, was born out of necessity, powered by robust public interaction and delivered despite of a pandemic.
+The strategic plan that guides development for the next two decades and underpins the very identity of the Town of Orange Park, Florida, was born out of necessity, powered by robust public interaction and delivered despite a pandemic.

 Entering the process, the Town Council identified the need for a visioning process to guide what had previously been a meandering path to its status quo.